pickledbees/clinic_kiosk/README.md

 For the TAP assessment period, this quickstart will work for **Windows** (DB and environment variables are all set up).

 ### 1. Set up simulated clinic server
-ClinicQ requires a clinic server to operate, find the quickstart for a local deployment [here](https://github.com/pickledbees/clinic_sim#quickstart).
+ClinicQ requires a clinic server to operate, find the quickstart to locally deploy a simulated one [here](https://github.com/pickledbees/clinic_sim#quickstart).

 ### 2. Set up ClinicQ
 - Install [NodeJS](https://nodejs.org/en/) if not already installed.
 Any version >10.11.0 should work.